ExtCore/ExtCore-Docs/getting_started/tutorial_mvc.rst

 Open NuGet Package Manager and add dependency on the ExtCore.Mvc package.

-Now open Startup.cs file and remove the ``applicationBuilder.Run`` method calling from the ``Configure one``, we don’t need it anymore.
+Now open Startup.cs file and remove the ``applicationBuilder.Run`` method calling from the ``Configure`` one, we don’t need it anymore.

 Now your ``Startup`` class should look like this: